 Are Pallas cats dangerous?
-If you handle one which is unsocialised without protection they are potentially dangerous because they can cause harm.
+If you handle one which is unsocialised without protection they are potentially dangerous because they can cause harm but as a small species of wild cat, they do seem to be less aggressive than some other species.
 If you live with one which has been socialised from a kitten (or the cat has been tamed) they are not dangerous to the person with whom they live and others to whom the cat is socialised provided the person acts responsibly.

 The maximum kind of damage they could inflict on a person would be the same as for a very angry domestic or feral cat.
 There will be lots of scratches, some nasty bites and possible infections which need to be quickly treated with antibiotics.
 But Pallas’s cat is far too small to inflict serious harm to a person.
 The cat should be called Pallas’s cat by the way or even more accurately: Manul.